uhlryk/my-express-react-seed/README.md

     npm install

+### Config files

+All configs are in :

+    src/config

+You can try to run `npm init` which create configs files.
+Or if this not working do it manually:

-6 copy server config file and name it server.local.js
+1 copy server.template.js config file and name it server.local.js

-    cp src/configs/server.js src/configs/server.local.js
+    cp src/configs/server.template.js src/configs/server.local.js

-7 copy server config file and name it server-test.local.js
+2 copy server.template.js config file and name it server-test.local.js

-    cp src/configs/server.js src/configs/server-test.local.js
+    cp src/configs/server.template.js src/configs/server-test.local.js

-8 edit locals config files.
-This files are only local, therefore in production they have to be created too.
+3 copy client.template.js config file and name it client.local.js

+    cp src/configs/client.template.js src/configs/client.local.js

+In both cases edit this files with your local settings.

 ## Commands: